10 Tips On How To Deal With Teenage Attitude

 5. What should parents do if their child’s teenager’s attitude affects their relationships with friends or family?

 If your child is experiencing worsening equations with their friends or family members, you can begin by having an open-hearted conversation with them.
-Try listening to their point of view and understand why they are showing attitude.
-You can try and help them with suggestions on how they can change their attitude and mend spoilt relationships.
-If you are still struggling to deal with their attitude, there is no harm in seeking support from professionals who might help you deal with it better (6).
+Try listening to their point of view and understand why they are showing an attitude.
+You can try and help them with suggestions on how they can change their attitude and mend spoiled relationships.
+If you are still struggling to deal with teenage behavior problems in your child, there is no harm in seeking support from professionals (6).

 6. Can parents maintain a positive relationship with their teenagers even during heightened stress and conflict?